NHS Trusts, Local Authorities, Health and Social Care

 Outcomes with NHS Trusts, Local Authorities, Health and Social Care Settings

-• Teams reporting better working relationships
+• Teams/departments reporting better working relationships

-• Individuals feeling happier at work
+• Teams/departments reporting fairness at work

 • Making it easier to have difficult conversations